What is the "Guess the Score" Contest?

 How is the winner for the season determined?

-The poster who as won the most contests for a given season is the
+The poster who has accumulated the most points for a given season is the

 winner.
 Only regular season and post-season wins count.
 Preseason wins